Viewing Having problems with Firefox.

 User: James R. 9 years ago

-In my website I have put photo link widgets next to lists of information in text boxes.
 Everything lines up perfectly in Safari and Google Chorome.
 In Firefox, the widgets do not line up and are considerably higher, almost up to the next line.
-Any ideas on how to fix this?
-Thank you. |

 User: Paul-RAGESW 9 years ago